 Hiring the right employees is an important step in establishing and managing a successful business.
 When creating a hiring plan, consider your goals, resources and staffing needs.
 Defining job descriptions is the first step in pursuing these goals.
 This includes appropriate targeted recruitment, job qualifications and skills assessments for potential candidates.

-When reviewing applicants, it is important to evaluate their qualifications based on your established requirements.
+When evaluating applicants, it is important to evaluate their qualifications based on your established requirements.
 Once you’ve identified the right person for the position, you can begin finalizing salary negotiation, crafting a compensation package and confirming legal documents such as confidentiality agreements or contracts.
 Ultimately you will want to ensure that they are committed to helping further along your business objectives while properly adhering to safety regulations and employment laws.

 Your screening process should also include background checks of potential hires to ensure they are aligned with your objective of maintaining a positive work environment that contributes toward company success.
 It is essential to be aware of individual rights during the hiring process as well as any special accommodations or considerations for applicants with disabilities or illness according to relevant laws or regulations.